DanielTheCoder/TFS.ADImageSync/README.md

 ### Installation
 1. Copy the compiled job to the following folder and restart the tfs agent service.
 c:\Program Files\Microsoft Team Foundation Server 11.0\Application Tier\TFSJobAgent\plugins
-2. Then run the ADImageSync.JobInstaller application to register the job.
+2. Then run the Install_AdImageSyncJob.ps1 powershell script to register the job.
 3. Finally check the state of the job by looking in the tfs database
 select * from tfs_configuration.dbo.tbl_JobHistory where jobid = '66590D0D-3D89-4A04-878A-2204E9077E50'